luckson1024/company_web/docs/instructions.md

 To begin our collaboration, please describe the website or application you want to build.
 Provide its main purpose, key features (e.g., user authentication, product catalog, blogging system), and any specific data models you have in mind.
 I will take it from there.

+: The Design Vision
+Our design direction is "Corporate Clarity with a Human Touch."
+It's a style that feels professional, trustworthy, and technologically advanced, yet remains intuitive, warm, and easy to navigate.
+Overall Mood & Aesthetic:
+Clean, bright, and uncluttered.
+The design breathes with generous whitespace, creating a sense of calm and focus.
+It is minimalist without being cold, and professional without being boring.
+The UI should feel like a premium, well-crafted tool that is a pleasure to use.
+Core Design Principles:
+Typography: A modern, geometric sans-serif font for headings (like Inter, Manrope, or Sora) to convey clarity and confidence.
+A highly legible, friendly sans-serif for body text (like Inter or Figtree) ensures effortless reading.
+Color Palette:
+Primary: A deep, sophisticated Navy Blue (#0A192F) or Charcoal Gray (#2D3748) for primary text and dark elements.
+Background: A clean, soft Off-White (#F8F9FA) or a very light gray.
+No pure white to reduce eye strain.
+Accent/CTA: A vibrant but professional Teal Green (#2DD4BF) or a confident Electric Blue (#3B82F6) for all primary buttons, links, and calls-to-action.
+This color will guide the user's eye to important actions.
+Secondary/Subtle: A light gray (#E2E8F0) for borders, card backgrounds, and dividers.
+Layout & Spacing: A strict 12-column grid provides structure, but we will use asymmetrical layouts for key sections to create visual interest and dynamism.
+Spacing is generous and consistent, following a 4px or 8px grid system.
+Imagery & Iconography:
+Images: High-quality, bright photos of diverse people collaborating in modern, clean office spaces.
+Abstract, soft-focus gradients will be used as background elements to add depth and a touch of tech-forward elegance.
+Icons: Feather-light, consistent line icons.
+They should be simple, recognizable, and never filled.
+Interactivity & Feel:
+Microinteractions: Subtle is key.
+Buttons have a gentle "lift" (soft shadow grows) and color fade on hover.
+Input fields highlight with a thin, colored border when active.
+Page transitions are smooth and fast fades.
+Cards & Containers: Cards will have slightly rounded corners (e.g., 8-12px radius) and a very subtle, soft drop shadow to make them gently float off the background.

 Reminder: you will always proceed with implementation without asking for further clarification. how main target is to develop the system so be the developer and execute commands effectively
      and you don't need to generate details in the chat, even codes by where you need help. run commands in the terminal.